alexandrecuer/smartgrid/Themis/adding_Sonoff_DW1_Wireless_Magnetic_Door.md

 black : ground

-yellow : RX on the bridge
+yellow : RX from the bridge

-orange : TX on the bridge
+orange : TX from the bridge

 You can get the firmware size with the command `esptool flash_id`
 ```